 The frontal lobe of the brain is vital to human consciousness, as well as functions that appear uniquely human, such as spoken language.
 Frontal lobe damage can lead to a wide variety of symptoms

 The frontal lobes are the most common area for injury to occur in the brain.
 Damage can lead to a wide variety of symptoms, such as loss of movement, difficulty speaking, and changes in social behavior.

 In this article, learn about what the frontal lobe is, the role it plays, and what to expect if problems arise.

 The frontal lobe is part of the brain’s cerebral cortex.
 It consists of two paired lobes: the left and right frontal cortex.

 As the name implies, the location of the frontal lobe is near the front of the head, under the frontal skull bones and near the forehead.

 All mammals have a frontal lobe, though the size and complexity vary between species.
-Most research suggests that primates have larger frontal lobes than many other mammals.

 The brain is a complex organ, with